 When someone is accused of violating probation, the court issues a document outlining what they allegedly did wrong.
 Sometimes, those allegations are later modified or corrected.
 This is known as an amended violation of probation.
 It means that the original…

+Is It Worse To Be Charged With Assault Or Battery?
 Battery is generally worse than assault because it includes physical contact or injury.
 Assault involves a threat or attempt to harm someone, while battery means actual touching or violence.
-The difference may seem small, but it changes the level of…
+The…

+Why Would A Judge Order No Bond?
 When a judge orders no bond, it means the defendant must stay in jail until their case is resolved.
-The court denies any option for release because it believes releasing the person would be unsafe or risky.
-Judges make this…
+The court denies any option for release because it believes releasing the person would…

+What Is A Good Bond In Jail?
 A good bond in jail allows the defendant to be released quickly, without excessive cost, while still guaranteeing they will appear in court.
-What counts as “good” depends on the type of charges, criminal history, and the judge’s evaluation of…
+What counts as “good” depends on the type of charges,…

+Can You Bond Out On A Fugitive Warrant?
 In some cases, you can bond out on a fugitive warrant, but it depends on where you were arrested, the type of charges, and extradition is involved.
-A fugitive warrant is issued when someone is wanted in another state for…
+A fugitive warrant is issued…

+Can You Bond Out After Being Convicted?
 In some cases, yes, you can bond out after being convicted, but it depends on the type of crime, the sentence, and the judge’s ruling.
-Post-conviction bonds, also called appeal bonds, allow defendants to stay out of jail while waiting…
+Post-conviction bonds, also called appeal bonds, allow defendants…

+How Much To Get Out On A $100,000 Bond?
 When a court sets bail at 100,000 dollars, it means you must guarantee that amount to secure release from jail before trial.
-The actual amount paid depends on how you post bail - either in cash or through a bail…
+The actual amount paid depends on how you post…

 If you bond someone out and they skip court, you become legally and financially responsible for their failure to appear.
 When a defendant misses court, the judge issues a bench warrant for their arrest and orders the bond to be…